pivotal/blog/content/post/test-driven-development-for-data-science.md

                                        ("features", "vector")])
 ~~~

-Now we can run our first test with `nosetests` or alternatively, we could also use `pytest`.
-What do we expect?
-It should fail!
-Good we can go ahead and implement our first function, `convert_df` which would make this test pass:
+We can run test-suite with `nosetests` or `pytest`.
+The test should fail!
+Now we can go ahead and implement the `convert_df` function, which would make this test pass:

 ~~~python
 def convert_df(spark, data):